alicankaralar/FireWireAudio/memory-bank/activeContext.md

 [2025-05-04 01:20:15] - Current Focus: Updated .clang-format to match the provided example code style.
 [2025-05-04 01:20:15] - Recent Changes: Changed BasedOnStyle from Google to LLVM and added spacing settings to match the example, including SpacesBeforeTrailingComments, SpacesInParentheses, SpacesInSquareBrackets, SpacesInAngles, SpaceInEmptyParentheses, SpaceBeforeParens, SpaceBeforeRangeBasedForLoopColon, SpaceBeforeInheritanceColon, and SpaceBeforeAssignmentOperators.
 [2025-05-04 01:20:15] - Open Questions/Issues: None.
 Format on save should now format code according to the user's preferred style as shown in the example.
+*   Which specific DICE registers are crucial for resolving the `kIOReturnNotResponding` error during reads? (e.g., registers related to device state, clock lock, or specific interface enable flags).

+[2025-05-05 22:42:32] - **Recent Changes:** Refactored `dice_helpers.cpp` to improve DICE base address discovery logic.
+Extracted code into `discoverDiceBaseAddressesInternal` and `readDiceOffsetsInternal`.
+Replaced `std::cerr` with logging functions.
+Added checks for valid base addresses before proceeding with register reads.
+[2025-05-05 22:42:32] - **Current Focus:** Ready to compile the changes made to `dice_helpers.cpp` to check for errors.

+*   [2025-05-05 23:48:12] - Analyzed `ref/dice.c` (Linux kernel driver) and updated Memory Bank (`productContext.md`) with relevant hardware IDs and device-specific handling insights.